 - Creating excuses for unusual drinking patterns, such as being stressed

-- Avoiding responsibilities and obligations in order to drink
+- Avoiding responsibilities and obligations to drink

 - Isolation from friends and family